99230041271/Digital-Forensic/Experiment 2-TestDisk.md

-#  Ex.No.2    TestDisk: Open-Source Data Recovery Tool
+#  Experiment 2- TestDisk: Open-Source Data Recovery Tool

 ## Aim :
 To use TestDisk step by step to recover a missing partition and repair a corrupted one.